twr14152/devnet_stuff/README.md

   	- HA and Resilency in application design (Horizontal and Verticle scaling)
   	- The pearson exam for that section was pretty easy
   	- Overall this chapter wasnt a bad read there's a lot of vocaulary but i think its necessary tool to really nail down non-functional requirements
+  	- Definitely something I would review before taking the test.